What is an audit?

 Audit Bonus Step – Simplify

-The act of simplifying is quite difficult because it most often requires removing steps, or things, from what we are doing.
+Simplifying is quite difficult because it most often requires removing steps, or things, from what we are doing.
 It requires further awareness, understanding, decision-making, and tracking.
 Again, this is a cyclical process that you will weave in and out of as you move along.
 And as you move along, you have the opportunity to simplify at every stage and every pass.

 This is not a one-and-done system.
 Passing it off to your virtual assistant is not something we recommend, either.
 These are steps that we encourage the business owner to go through, iterate upon, and develop a system that works inside their business.
 (Care to hear a member’s perspective on the framework?
 Listen to the discussion between Amelia and myself on her podcast, Off the Grid)

 The first audit is often the most difficult.
 Why?
 Because you’re navigating the framework while completing the audit, which is like juggling two tasks at the same time.
 And your second pass of the same audit, which is highly encouraged, will go much quicker.
-In fact, the more you do the same audit, the faster it goes.
-And the more simplified you can make the system for yourself and your business, the better for everyone.

 What type of audits should you do in business?